 LE LOIR DANS LA THÉIÈRE

 Literally a dormouse in the teapot, this popular cosy, Mad Hatter Alice-in-Wonderland spot in the Marais is included in my book’s Parisian Annex guide.
-Nothing fancy; just a good, classic French goûter with a laid-back ambience with rather worn sofas.
+Nothing fancy; just a good, classic French goûter with a laid-back ambience.
 Particularly good crumbles and Tarte Bourdaloue.
 Tends to be busy so if a huge queue, suggest TCup nearby (see above).

 Le Loir dans la Théière, 3 rue de Rosiers, Paris 4